mosahle7/Obsidian-Notes/Generative AI with LLMs/Week-2.md

 **Low-Rank Adaptation of LLMs (LoRA):**

-Freeze most of the original LLM parameters and inject a **2 rank decomposition matrices** alongside og wts.
-Dimensions of smaller matrices r set so that their product is a mt with smae dims as the weightsthey r modifying.
+Freeze most of the original LLM parameters and inject a **2 low-rank decomposition matrices** alongside original weights.
+Dimensions of smaller matrices are set so that their product is having same dimensions as the weights they are modifying.
 Train smaller matrices using supervised learning process.

 Matrix multiply low rank matrices
 Add to original weights

-rank: 4-32
+**Rank**: 4-32

 **Prompt Tuning:**